Brian-Williams/python-licenser/README.md

 # Python licenser

-The Python licenser is aimed at distilling down the appropriate license for one or many pip "requirements" files into a single file; it supports Python2.7 and Python3.
+The Python licenser is aimed at distilling down the appropriate license for one or many pip "requirements" files into a single file.

 ## How do I install it?